 - the challenge of finding a similar job,

 - the length of the plaintiff’s employment, and

 - how long the plaintiff probably would have worked for the defendant but for the harassment

 The judge may order the defendant to pay for the plaintiff’s:

 Plaintiffs are advised to keep receipts of all their expenses to prove these damages.4

 3.4.
 Punitive damages

 Finally, the court may award punitive damages to punish the defendant for the harassment if it was egregious enough.
-Depending on the case, punitive damages can three times (or more) than the amount of the compensatory damages.
+Depending on the case, punitive damages can be three times (or more) than the amount of the compensatory damages.

 Call a Nevada labor law attorney…

-If you are a victim of hostile workplace environment harassment in Nevada, phone our Las Vegas labor law attorneys for a FREE consultation.
+If you are a victim of hostile workplace environment harassment in Nevada, phone our Las Vegas labor law attorneys for a free consultation.
 We may be able to help you file a claim or sue the employer in pursuit of large financial damages.